Overview

 // general configuration settings define( 'WPMS_MAIL_FROM', 'email@example.com' ); define( 'WPMS_MAIL_FROM_FORCE', true ); // True turns it on, false turns it off. define( 'WPMS_MAIL_FROM_NAME', 'Example Name' ); define( 'WPMS_MAIL_FROM_NAME_FORCE', true ); // True turns it on, false turns it off. define( 'WPMS_SET_RETURN_PATH', true ); // Sets $phpmailer->Sender if true.

-- If you view the plugin page now, you'll see your credentials are not accessible.
+View the plugin page and you'll see your credentials are not accessible.

 Testing the plugin